 GeneCards Summary for CDK2 Gene

 CDK2 (Cyclin Dependent Kinase 2) is a Protein Coding gene.
-Diseases associated with CDK2 include tetraploidy and melanoma.
+Diseases associated with CDK2 include angiomyoma and carbuncle.
 Among its related pathways are Cell cycle Cell cycle (generic schema) and DNA Damage Induced 14-3-3Sigma Signaling.
-GO annotations related to this gene include cyclin-dependent protein serine/threonine kinase activity and histone kinase activity.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CDK1.

 UniProtKB/Swiss-Prot for CDK2 Gene